PayBy/PayBy-inApp-Android/README.md

     });

   }

+  //Step 4(Optional): Customized configuration IAP SDK private void initIAPSDK() {
+    IAPSDKConfig.IAPSDKConfigBuilder builder = new IAPSDKConfig.IAPSDKConfigBuilder();
+    // If showDefaultResultPage is true,show the IAP default result page,else do not show the IAP default page.
+    // The showDefaultResultPage's default value is true builder.showDefaultResultPage = false;
+    // If showQrCodeOnPad is true,the payment method of PayBy/BOTIM/ToTok will showed as QRCode on Pad Devices.
+    // The showQrCodeOnPad's default value is false builder.showQrCodeOnPad = false;
+    // If you want to change the theme color of the IAP, set this primaryColor value(RGB)
+    // The primaryColor's default value is "#00A75D" builder.primaryColor = "#00A75D";
+    // If you want to change the language of IAP,set this language value.(Currently only supported IAPLanguage.AR and IAPLanguage.EN)
+    // The language's default value is IAPLanguage.EN builder.language = IAPLanguage.AR;

+    IAPSDK.initialize(getApplicationContext(), builder.build());
+  }

-  //Step 4: start to pay
+  //Step 5: start to pay
   private void startPay() {
     mToken = et_token.getText().toString().trim();
     mPartnerId = et_id.getText().toString().trim();
     mIapDeviceId = et_deviceId.getText().toString().trim();
     mSign = et_sign.getText().toString().trim();
-    mAppId = et_app_id.getText().toString().trim();
+    mIapAppId = et_app_id.getText().toString().trim();
     if (TextUtils.isEmpty(mToken)
         || TextUtils.isEmpty(mPartnerId)
         || TextUtils.isEmpty(mIapDeviceId)
         || TextUtils.isEmpty(mSign)
-        || TextUtils.isEmpty(mAppId)) {
+        || TextUtils.isEmpty(mIapAppId)) {
       Toast.makeText(this, "parameter should not be null", Toast.LENGTH_SHORT).show();
       return;
     }
     // support DEV/UAT/PRO
-    PayTask task = PayTask.with(mToken, mIapDeviceId, mPartnerId, mSign, mAppId);
+    PayTask task = PayTask.with(mToken, mIapDeviceId, mPartnerId, mSign, mIapAppId);
     manager.pay(task, Environment.UAT);
     //also,you can use the other method to pay
     //manager.payWithOrderCallback(this);
     // after calling this method,the loading dialog will not be canceled until gettting the paying app list.you need implement the method onOrder,in the method,you can pass the order information to SDK by successCallback.
   }

   @Override
-  public void onGetPayState(String s) {
+  public void onGetPayState(String result) {
     // Step 5: get the payment result and do different processing according to different payment result status if (TextUtils.equals(result, "SUCCESS")) {
-      // Successful, the payment has been received, the transaction is over } else if (TextUtils.equals(result, "PAID")) {
+      // Successful, the payment has been received, the transaction is over } else if (TextUtils.equals(result, "PAYING")) {
-      // The payer has successfully paid and is waiting for the payee to receive the payment } else if (TextUtils.equals(result, "PAYING")) {
       // The payment is being processed
     } else if (TextUtils.equals(result, "FAIL")) {
       // Payment failed
-    }else{
+    } else {
       // Other unknown errors
     }
   }

   @Override
   public void onGetProtocolState(String protocolState) {
     //PROTOCOL-SUCCESS,PROTOCOL-FAIL
     if (TextUtils.equals(protocolState, "PROTOCOL-SUCCESS")) {